$8,600* per person

 Disembark in Ketchikan, otherwise known as Alaska’s “First City” and “Salmon Capital of the World.”
 Transfer to your hotel or the airport is complimentary.

 The Kruzof Explorer, a Bering Sea crab fishing boat turned premier expedition vessel, was constructed to be among the toughest hulls on the planet, capable of exploring remote areas and bodies of water where few venture.
 The unparalleled seaworthiness and performance, coupled with modern renovations and elegant furnishings results in a craft that stands alone in its expedition capabilities.
-The vessel carries a sport fishing vessel, high-speed Zodiac, kayaks, and paddleboards.
+The vessel carries an aluminum tender vessel, high-speed Zodiac, kayaks, and paddleboards.
 The vessel’s five-ton crane, which once hauled king crab pots, easily handles loading and unloading of these expedition craft.

 Alcohol is included with all stateroom bookings